virginatlanticdevelopment/front-end-test/README.md

 2. Include the tests you think are appropriate.
 3. Give consideration to performance, accessibility, responsive behaviour, and empty states.
 4. Code should be clear, concise, typed, and human readable.
-5. Do not use component libraries such as Bootstrap, Material UI, or similar.
+5. You may use small, headless, or primitive component libraries where they help, but avoid assembling the page from a large opinionated UI kit.
 We want to see your component and styling decisions.
-6. Use the included CSS setup or another CSS approach you are comfortable with.
+6. Use the included CSS setup or whatever CSS approach you are comfortable with.
+7. You may use AI tools, but tell us which tools or models you used and what you used them for.
+You remain responsible for understanding and owning the submitted code.

 ## What it should do
 Build the search results page.
 It should display useful holiday cards for a selected location and departure date, with enough information for a customer to compare options.